-On May 8, 2020, the Company refinanced the above Flatbush Gardens loan with a \$329 million, twelve-year secured first mortgage note with NYCB.
-The note matures on June 1, 2032, and bears interest at 3.125% through May 2027 and thereafter at the prime rate plus 2.75%, subject to an option to fix the rate.
-The note requires interest-only payments through May 2027, and monthly principal and interest payments thereafter based on a 30-year amortization schedule.
-The Company has the option to prepay all (but not less than all) of the unpaid balance of the note prior to the maturity date, subject to certain prepayment premiums, as defined.
+(e) The \$70,000 mortgage note agreement with Capital One Multifamily Finance LLC matures on July 1, 2028, and bears interest at 3.68%.
+The note required interest-only payments through July 2017, and monthly principal and interest payments of \$321 thereafter based on a 30-year amortization schedule.
+The Company has the option to prepay the note prior to the maturity date, subject to a prepayment premium.